|

 The Fan Who Knew Too Much: Aretha Franklin, The Rise of the Soap Opera, Children of the Gospel Church, and Other Meditations

 “A must-read . . .
-The Fan Who Knew Too Much is a book of revelations, and an essential document of our times.”
+The Fan Who Knew Too Much is a book of revelations,

 —Alexander Varty, Straight.com Full Review [PDF]